rulewis/journey-optimizer.en/help/using/event/about-creating.md

     >[!NOTE]
     >
-    >For system-generated events, the **[!UICONTROL eventID]** field is automatically added in the list of fields selected so that [!DNL Customer Journey Management] can identify the event.
+    >For system-generated events, the **[!UICONTROL eventID]** field is automatically added in the list of fields selected so that [!DNL Journey Optimizer] can identify the event.
 The system pushing the event should not generate an ID, it should use the one available in the payload preview.
 See [this section](../event/about-creating.md#preview-the-payload).

 1. When you're done selecting the needed fields, click **[!UICONTROL Save]** or press **[!UICONTROL Enter]**.